NEWS

 As with any negotiations, we recommend fixating on the out-the-door price of the car, including all taxes and fees.
 If you plan to finance, secure pre-approved terms from a third party, like a bank or credit union, before shopping.
 That clears the way for you to negotiate primarily on the out-the-door price, not the interest rate or the monthly payment.
 Settle on a good price and the monthly payment will work itself out — either from your pre-approved lender or a competitive offer by the dealership after the fact.

 A potential wrinkle is the low financing rates offered on CPO vehicles.
-If you think you have the credit to qualify, still negotiate on the out-the-door price.
-If the dealership offers low-rate financing or a reduced vehicle price, but not both, head over to Cars.com’s Cash Back or Interest Calculator — which allows you to compare the two options to figure out which would work best for your finances — and treat any negotiated reductions in out-the-door price like a cash-back rebate.
-Whether you’re buying a CPO car or a new car, they still represent a reduction in the overall vehicle price.
+If you think you have the credit to qualify, you should negotiate on the out-the-door price.
+If the dealership offers low-rate financing or a reduced vehicle price, but not both, head over to Cars.com’s Auto Loan Calculator.
+This tool allows you to compare the two options to figure out which would work best for your finances so you can treat any negotiated reductions in out-the-door price like a cash-back rebate.
+Whether you’re buying CPO or new, these offers still represent a reduction in the overall vehicle price.

 Naturally, your leverage to negotiate will hinge on the supply of similar cars for sale in your area, both used and CPO.
 A salesperson may demur to any comparisons between certified and non-certified listings, but the latter can still inform your negotiations.
 If a dealer lists a CPO car for 20% more than a non-certified example of similar age and condition at a showroom down the street, that’s a hard price to justify.
 Leverage comparable examples — even if they aren’t certified — to your advantage.